unibz-core/security-archimate/docs/Terminology.md

 > *Loss Events* are events that compromise (negatively impact) stakeholders' goals.

 In ArchiMate, *Loss Events* are events stereotyped with «LossEvent».
-There is a negative INFLUENCES association between a *Loss Event* and a *Goal* of a given Agent (a Risk Subject), which captures why an event is considered a loss.
+There is a negative *influences* association between a *Loss Event* and a *Goal* of a given Agent (a *Risk Subject*), which captures why an event is considered a loss.
 Loss events are caused (triggered) by *Threat Events*.

 **Examples:** Production loss event hurts the Business owner's goal of maximizing production.

 <!-- TOC --><a name="object-at-risk"></a>
 ### 10. Object at Risk

-> Definition...
+> The asset or resource at stake, i.e., the thing that may be harmed or damaged in a *Loss Event*.

 In ArchiMate, an *Object at Risk* is represented by a Structure Element stereotyped with «AssetAtRisk».

-**Examples:** XXXX.
+In the risk ontology, we distinguish two roles played by objects in a *Risk Experience*, namely the OBJECT AT RISK and the *Threat Enabler*.
+In both cases, the dispositions of these objects enable the occurrence of threat and *Loss Events*.
+The difference between them is that the former is the thing at stake (i.e., the thing that may be harmed or damaged in a *Loss Event*), whilst the latter is simply a risk-enabling thing, as it is not exposed to any potential damage.

+**Examples:** To exemplify this distinction between an *Object at Risk* and a *Threat Enabler*, consider that a machine failed and caused a production loss.
+It was the machine’s vulnerability that caused it to fail.
+Still, the integrity of the machine might not be affected by the failure at all.
+In this case, the machine is playing the role of a *Threat Enabler*.

 <!-- TOC --><a name="protected-subject"></a>
 ### 11. Protected Subject

-> Definition...
+> An agent whose goals are protected by the effects (*Control (Protection) Events*) of a *Security Mechanism*.

+This protection effect is the prevention of *Risk Events* (*Threat* or *Loss Events*) that could hurt the agent's goals.

-In ArchiMate, a *Protected Subject* is represented by a specialization of Risk Subject associated with a «ControlObjective»
+In ArchiMate, a *Protected Subject* is represented by a specialization of *Risk Subject* associated with a «ControlObjective»

-**Examples:** XXXX.
+The *Protected Subject* specializes *Risk Subject*, though some *Risk Subjects* might not be *Protected Subject* due to lack of protection.

+**Examples:** For example, a company has a *Control Objective* of protecting customers’ data from cyberattacks.
+Based on an assessment, a series of *Control Measures* should be implemented by the company’s cybersecurity team, playing the role of *Security Designer*; both the company and the customers may be regarded as *Protected Subjects* since they have assets at risk that should be protected.

 <!-- TOC --><a name="protection-trigger"></a>
 ### 12. Protection Trigger

-> Definition...

-Assessment stereopyed with «ControlAssessment»

-**Examples:** XXXX.
+> Certain state of affairs or environmental conditions that activate *Control Capabilities*.

+In ArchiMate, a *Protection Trigger* is represented as an *Assessment* stereotyped with «ControlAssessment».

+The advantage of explicitly accounting for the situations that trigger the *Protection (Control) Event* is that we can represent how several environmental factors increase the effectiveness of the *Security Mechanism*, assuming its effectiveness is directly connected to how likely it works properly, manifesting the *Protection Event*.

+**Examples:** A circuit breaker manifests its capability of interrupting a current flow when a fault condition is detected (heating or magnetic effects of electric current).

 <!-- TOC --><a name="quality"></a>
 ### 13. Quality

-> Definition...
+> In the Unified Foundational Ontology, a *quality* is an objectification of a property that can be directly evaluated (projected) into certain value spaces.

-«Quality» Driver
+In ArchiMate, a «Quality» Driver

-**Examples:** XXXX.
+**Examples:** Color, quantitative risk, size, weight.

 <!-- TOC --><a name="risk-experience"></a>
 ### 14. Risk Experience